About the BLM Socioeconomic Profile Tool

 Reports specific to National Conservation Land designations of National Scenic and Historic Trails, Wild and Scenic Rivers, Wilderness, and Wilderness Study Areas are not available.
 Additionally, the tool does not provide users with the option of selecting BLM district offices since many of the district-level reports would contain a large number of counties making the report less useful.
 To obtain information for BLM district offices, users should run reports for individual field offices or build a report by modifying the counties to be included.

 The reporting tool is free to use.
-With the BLM, Headwaters Economics developed the BLM Socioeconomic Profiles tool to improve agency and public access to high-quality socioeconomic data.
+With the BLM, Headwaters Economics developed the BLM Socioeconomic Profile tool to improve agency and public access to high-quality socioeconomic data.
 The BLM, US Forest Service, the Kresge Foundation, and the Kendeda Fund provide financial support for Headwaters Economics’ suite of socioeconomic tools.

 Headwaters Economics processes newly released datasets continuously.
-The latest available numbers are reflected in Bureau of Land Management Socioeconomic Profiles reports within a maximum of 90 days after publication by each individual data source.
+The latest available numbers are reflected in Bureau of Land Management Socioeconomic Profile reports within a maximum of 90 days after publication by each individual data source.
 There are multiple data sources in Bureau of Land Management Socioeconomic Profiles, each with a different update schedule.
 This page shows the update frequency and timing per data source.

 What does Headwaters Economics do to “process” data from the original sources?